Strengthen Your Heart and Health Naturally

 • Berberine

-But some studies have shown that berberine is as effective as Metformin (antidiabetic drug), that it is very active against type 2 diabetes, hyperlipidemia (too high levels of lipids in the blood), and hypertension.
+Berberine is a plant of Chinese origin widely used to fight bacterial diarrhea but some studies have shown that it is as effective as Metformin (antidiabetic drug), that it is very active against type 2 diabetes, hyperlipidemia (too high levels of lipids in the blood), and hypertension.

 All without any side effects.